-- Step 1: Consider your skills, interests, and career goals.
-Explore helpful career exploration and planning tools like ImaginePhD... it's not just for PhD students! - Step 2: Explore specific internship opportunities.
-Set up a student account with ASU Handshake and browse thousands of opportunities. - Step 3: Meet with Ruby Macksoud (Director of Internships) for a personalized internship and career exploration session.
-Send a message to ruby.macksoud@asu.edu to set up a meeting. - Step 4: Apply and interview for an internship(s).
-Secure and accept an internship offer. - Step 5: Work with the Director of Internships to complete the required internship registration paperwork and to enroll in a graduate internship course (i.e., ENG/LIN 584 or 784). - Please note that the internship registration paperwork must be completed at least 2-3 months in advance of starting an internship, and graduate course override permission will only be given after all registration paperwork has been processed.
+Step 1: Consider your skills, interests, and career goals.
+Explore helpful career exploration and planning tools like ImaginePhD.
+It's not just for PhD students!

+Step 2: Explore specific internship opportunities.
+Set up a student account with ASU Handshake and browse thousands of opportunities.

+Step 3: Meet with Ruby Macksoud (Director of Internships) for a personalized internship and career exploration session.
+Send a message to ruby.macksoud@asu.edu to set up a meeting.

+Step 4: Apply and interview for an internship(s).
+Secure and accept an internship offer.

+Step 5: Work with the Director of Internships to complete the required internship registration paperwork and to enroll in a graduate internship course (i.e., ENG/LIN 584 or 784).

+Please note that the internship registration paperwork must be completed at least 2-3 months in advance of starting an internship, and graduate course override permission will only be given after all registration paperwork has been processed.

+Professional Development

+The Department of English strives to assist students in all aspects of their professional development to ensure they will poised for the job market.
+Information about succeeding in graduate programs, conferences, job market resources and graduate studies videos can be found on the Department's Professional Development webpage.